-A fourth situation in which a fear of blocking may have nothing to do with fear of speaking occurs speak when we to а totally unresponsive The person sits listener. iust there, stone Even now, that's a tough one for faced.
+A fourth situation in which a fear of blocking may have nothing to do with fear of speaking occurs when we speak to a totally unresponsive listener.
+The person just sits there, stone faced.
 Brrrrr.
-I'm getting absolutely no clues to how I'm me. being received.
+Even now, that's a tough one for me.
+I'm getting absolutely no clues to how I'm being received.